Dies ist eine alte Version des Dokuments!

-Say for example you have a website that you feel comfortable having online via a public domain name, but you do not feel comfortable having it hosted on the location of its clearnet IP because $reason (for example you are The Pirate Bay).
+Say for example you have a website that you feel comfortable having online via a public domain name, but you do not feel comfortable having it hosted on the location of its clearnet IP because $reason.
 Or you want to store all your e-mail in an undisclosed location.
 This enables the transferring machine to know as little as possible about the actual hosting machine (because it's really a

 .onion) while using very little resources on the „proxy“ machine and even less time to set it up.

 The easiest way to expose one hidden service only needs two lines of

 You can easily add more services on top by redirecting ports:

 $ iptables -t nat -A PREROUTING -p tcp -d 18.104.22.168 --dport 25 -j REDIRECT --to-ports 80

 And if you want to make sure your ISP won't use the TransPort in the wrong way, you can add the following, just in case:

 $ iptables -A INPUT -i eth0 -p tcp ! -d 22.214.171.124 -j REJECT